Dibz15/wearable-biomarker-stack/README.md

 correlated against what was actually happening in your day.

-An Amazfit parser (`parser/amazfit/`) optionally runs alongside the ring parser for a second device — best-effort, some field semantics unverified.
+An Amazfit parser (`parser/amazfit/`) optionally runs alongside the ring parser for a second device.
 See [`parser/amazfit/README.md`](./parser/amazfit/README.md).

 Everything runs in Docker, tested against [CasaOS](https://casaos.io/)